bennettpeter/leanfront-mobile/README.md

 ![](ScreenShots/Settings.png)

+In Settings, any value can be restored to its default by tapping it, deleting the contents and selecting OK.

+If an amount too high or too low is entered, it is automatically set to the maximum or minimum.
+If invalid data is entered (e.g. non-numeric value) it is set to the default.

 <details><summary>Notes</summary>

 ### MythTV Backend

 If your backend has been set up to require user authentication for the service API, you will see user Name and Password prompts.
 Leanfront needs these to communicate with the backend.
 These do not show if you do not have a user authentication requirement, so most people will never see these prompts.

+### Audio Decode and Video Decode

+By default leanfront will use mediacodec hardware decoding for audio and video.
+If there is no hardware decoder it will switch to software decoding with ffmpeg.
+You can force it to only use mediacodec or to prefer software decoding.

+Software decoding of Video can show bad performance on most low-cost android TV devices.
+It works well on NVidia Shield.

+### Advanced

 - **Maximum Recordings/Videos to load.** Leanfront can handle an unlimited number of recordings and videos.
 However loading huge numbers of recordings and videos results in excessively long times to load the listing.
 WIth 60,000 recordings it takes about 3 minutes to load he list from the backend and another 3 to 4 minutes to format the display.
 To avoid this, the system defaults to loading the only the most recent 10,000.
 If you are happy with waiting minutes for the screen to refresh, you can increase the value.
 If you want a quicker refresh you can reduce the value.

+The advanced section of settings includes a value that may need to be changed to suit unusual circumstances.
+Be careful when changing it as you may cause bad things to happen if you use inappropriate values.

+- **TS Search Packets.** Increase this if when playing a recording or other TS file, the recording length does not show in the OSD, and you cannot use skips or bookmarks.
+The default value supplied with exoplayer is 600.
+I have set a default value of 2600 in leanfront.
+The value is limited to a range of 600 - 100,000.
+Increasing the value will cause the start of playback to take longer and use more memory.
+Also skips forwards and back will take longer.
+Thus it is best to make this the smallest value that works for you.

 </details>

 ## Installing leanfront